theBowja/genshin-db/readme.md

 - all rarities
 - "names"

-Check out [categories.json](https://github.com/theBowja/genshin-db/blob/main/src/english/categories.json) file to see choices for each category.\n
+Check out [categories.json](https://github.com/theBowja/genshin-db/blob/main/src/english/categories.json) file to see choices for each category.\
 Check out [examples.md](https://github.com/theBowja/genshin-db/blob/main/examples.md#genshinartifactsquery-opts) to see example inputs and outputs for this function.

+## genshin.recipes(query[, opts])

+Possible inputs for query parameter are:

+- all recipe names
+- all rarities
+- all recipe types
+- all ingredients
+- all buffs
+- all characters with specialty dishes

+Check out [categories.json](https://github.com/theBowja/genshin-db/blob/main/src/english/categories.json) file to see choices for each category.\
+Check out [examples.md](https://github.com/theBowja/genshin-db/blob/main/examples.md#genshinrecipesquery-opts) to see example inputs and outputs for this function.

 ## genshin.elements(query[, opts])